 Your username and password will be sent through via SMS

 To access Super Wi-Fi you need to signup to it and you will probably get a new password sent through via SMS that you should use instead of your standard AIS Wi-Fi password.

-To get 20GB of data of Super WiFi that lasts for 30 days for 99 baht:
+To get Super WiFi with unlimited data that lasts for 30 days for 99 baht:

 Once done, you will get a password sent to you via SMS so you can login straight away.